 Attached are the following documents:

-The program will consist of academic seminars focusing on new teaching methodologies, curriculum development, lesson planning, teaching strategies, and instructional technology training.
+Teachers will be placed at a competitively selected university.
 The program will also include a practicum of at least 40 hours with a U.S. partner teacher of English, social studies, history, civics, communications, or journalism in a U.S. secondary school near the host university to actively engage participants in the U.S. classroom environment.
 Cultural enrichment, mentoring, and support will be provided to participants throughout the program.
 Please note that this is an upper level university or graduate level academic program for practicing teachers.
 The US Embassy Tallinn recruits and nominates candidates from Estonia for the TEA Program’s 21st century classroom media literacy cohorts.

-- Applicants must hold at least a Bachelor’s degree or the equivalent, and have completed at least five years of classroom teaching experience by the start of the program, and have experience or demonstrated interest in the field of 21st century media literacy.
+- Applicants must hold at least a Bachelor’s degree or the equivalent, have completed at least five years of full-time teaching by the start of the program, and have experience or demonstrated interest in the field of 21st century media literacy.
 Secondary-level teachers include both middle and high school teachers serving students between approximately 12 and 18 years of age.

-- Educational administrators (such as representatives or officials of the Ministry of Education) and school administrators who do not teach at least 50% of their time, full-time teacher trainers, university faculty, private English Language tutors, and teachers from schools primarily serving expatriates.
+- Educational administrators (such as representatives or officials of the Ministry of Education) and school administrators who do not teach at least fifty percent of their time, full-time teacher trainers, university faculty, private English Language tutors, and teachers from schools primarily serving expatriates are not eligible.

 - Applicants who have in the past eight years at the time of application traveled to the U.S. for degree programs or exchange programs such as Study of the United States Institutes (SUSI) or International Visitor Leadership Program (IVLP) or to other Western countries for professional development would need additional justification from Posts or nominating committees as to why they should be selected to go to the U.S. for the Fulbright TEA program.